Sofski93/Project2/README.md

 ## User Story
 The main user journey through this game is identical for all users - The user visits the intro or landing page, quickly reads the introductory instructions and enters their username to begin the quiz.
 The user then loops through each question, and receives visual feedback after clicking on their answer as to whether they answered correctly or not.
 On completing the 10 questions, a pop window is displayed showing their final score and a report showing the questions, the correct answer and a visual indicator of which questions were answered correctly.

-## Wireframes
-The following images show wireframes of each of the 3 pages of the site.
-These wireframes were created using [Balsamiq Wireframes](https://balsamiq.com/).

 ### Intro Page
 This is a wireframe showing the intended design layout for the landing/intro page of the game app.